Latest News & Updates 📢

 The importance of NRL's Research and Development

-In addition to providing custom Research Services, the NRL has an active in-house research program with a current focus on the development of novel IVDs aimed at improving the quality, accessibility and the breadth of tests available to patients living in regional, remote and very remote areas.
+In addition to our tailored Research Services, NRL maintains an active internal research program.
+Our current focus is the development of novel IVDs that improve the quality, accessibility, and range of tests available to people in regional, remote, and very remote communities.

 The NRL R&D team are currently developing IVDs that will strengthen our testing menu for Human T Lymphotropic Virus Type 1 (HTLV-1), a blood-borne infectious pathogen known to disproportionately affect populations of Indigenous Australians living in central Australia.